Ovarian Cancer

 Tests and investigations for ovarian cancer

-Ian Jacobs, a professor of gynaecological oncology explains the tests used to diagnose ovarian cancer and assess its spread.
+Ian Jacobs, a professor of gynaecological oncology, explains the tests used to diagnose ovarian cancer and assess its spread.
 These tests include an examination of the abdomen both externally and internally (vaginally and sometimes rectally), CA125 blood tests ('Treatment outcomes and follow-up'), and ultrasound scans.
-These scans use sound waves to make up a picture of the inside of the abdomen.
+Ultrasound scans use sound waves to make up a picture of the inside of the abdomen.
 This may be done by spreading a gel on the abdomen and passing a device over it, or by inserting a small device (about the size of a tampon) into the vagina.

 A Doctor describes the various tests used to diagnose and assess the spread of ovarian cancer.